mmoundraty/sp25-cse110-lab3/standup.md

 - Dad
 - Pitbull

+## Action Items
+1. Must implement destructor button
+2. Take care of the bugs of the login portion
+3. Remove unnecessary animations

 ### Mitchell

 | What did I work on yesterday? | What am I working on today? | What issues are blocking me |